SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 Classes
 =======

+..
+XXX As in structs chapter, scrub for imperative -> indicative

+..
+XXX Should we re-order chapters to be Struct, Class, Enum?
+   (like we did for the WWDC 2016 talk)

 :newTerm:`Classes` in Swift are composed of many of the same pieces as structures.
+..
+XXX adjust wording -- same pieces...?  same functionality...?
 They can have properties, methods, subscripts, initializers, and so on.
 Just like with structures,
 you use dot syntax to access properties and methods